- Category: FAQ

 • Mac OS X or higher;

 • Minimum of 8 GB Memory;

 • Browser: Google Chrome version 47 or higher (Recommended)/ Safari 6.2.2 or higher/Mozilla Firefox 40.0 or higher.

-Students will purchase diet analysis software that is optimized for windows as part of the NC, MSHN, MHNE, SFHN, and MSTN programs.
+Students may wish to purchase diet analysis software that is optimized for windows as part of the NC, MSHN, MHNE, SFHN, and MSTN programs.
 Suggestions for free diet analysis software is included in the syllabi.

 Students receive instructions during Orientation and online instructions for each course are with the course syllabus.
 Technical support is available through our Help Desk (https://helpdesk.hawthornuniversity.org/Main/Default.aspx).